Film Spoilers and

 Only two guests managed to survive: Vera (who had confessed to a crime committed by her sister) and Philip Lombard (actually Charles Morley) (Louis Hayward) who had attended in place of his friend Lombard who had committed suicide when threatened by Owen.

 Angel Heart (1987)

-Harry Was Johnny Favourite, a Killer, and Cyphre was Lucifer
+Harry Angel Was Johnny Favourite, a Killer, and 'Louis Cyphre' was Lucifer - the Devil

 In this twisting, metaphysically-confusing film, seedy private detective Harold "Harry" Angel (Mickey Rourke) was hired by the mysterious and enigmatic Louis Cyphre (Robert De Niro) in the mid-50s to find the whereabouts of missing singer/bandleader Johnny Favourite (nee Liebling) who was a "disappearing act" after signing a contract.
 Favourite had skipped out without paying - he had actually promised his soul to the Devil in exchange for worldly success, but then tried to renege, cheat the Devil, and hide his identity in someone else.